50 Mesmerizing Attractions in the Southwest

 30. Watson Lake

 It’s rare to find any water in Arizona, so any lake (man-made or not) is a treasure.
 Prescott, a small but growing community in North Central Arizona, is home to 3 decent man-made lakes.
 The most scenic is beautiful Watson Lake which is home to some interesting looking rock formations called the Granite Dells.
-As this lake is pretty isolated, it feels like a true oasis in the middle of a dry desert.
+As a result of the isolated location, this lake feels like a true oasis in the middle of a dry desert.

 Running right next to the lake is one of Arizona’s only rail trails, the flat and easy 4 mile long Peavine National Recreational trail.
 This path is a great way to get in a long bike ride or run in a scenic rare-for- Arizona lakeside setting.
 There are also some nice moderate hiking trails which overlook the lake.
 Renting a kayak or canoe for the day is yet another option.